-If your system is managed by the HMC, use the HMC to install a processor voltage regulator module in the server.
-For information about using the HMC to install a part, see Installing a part using the Hardware Management Console.
+If your system is managed by the HMC, use the HMC to install the voltage regulator module in the server.
+For instructions, see Installing a part by using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install a processor voltage regulator module in the server.
-For instructions, see Installing a part using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install the voltage regulator module in the server.
+For instructions, see Installing a part by using the Systems Director Management Console.